vishwachintu/employee-attrition/README.md

 		-  Then Click deploy.

 Hurray, Your App is Up and Running.
+## Just follow☝️ me and Star⭐ my repository